vilksons/kodo/Scripts/README.md

 The *workspace* is the core file of Kodo and serves as the connector and central hub for all modules.
 It works by calling various modules using either the `source` command or `python3` execution.

-**WPython** is a part of the Python module in the *workspace*, and stands for **Workspace Python**.
-WPython is a module that contains various exports from Python scripts—functions that either cannot be executed in shell/Bash or require more advanced capabilities not available in shell/Bash.
+**Py-Workspace** is a part of the Python module in the *workspace*, and stands for **Workspace Python**.
+Py-Workspace is a module that contains various exports from Python scripts—functions that either cannot be executed in shell/Bash or require more advanced capabilities not available in shell/Bash.

-**VPython** is another part of the Python module in the *workspace*, and stands for **Vireon Python**.
-VPython is a component of Vireon A.I. that enhances the A.I.’s responses by adding more advanced features, such as syntax highlighting and other enhancements to improve the output.
+**Vi-Python** is another part of the Python module in the *workspace*, and stands for **Vireon Python**.
+Vi-Python is a component of Vireon A.I. that enhances the A.I.’s responses by adding more advanced features, such as syntax highlighting and other enhancements to improve the output.

 ---

 ### **What is `keywords.json`?**

-`keywords.json` is a configuration file used by VPython to apply syntax highlighting dynamically.
+`keywords.json` is a configuration file used by Vi-Python to apply syntax highlighting dynamically.
 Instead of hardcoding keywords and their associated colors directly into the Python script, this file defines them externally in a simple and flexible JSON format.

 Each key in the JSON file represents a color group (like `green`, `red`, `orange`, or `gray`), and its value is an array of keywords that should be displayed in that color.
 This structure allows easy customization and extension of syntax rules without modifying the codebase.